3. WWI and Canada

 to a truly national status was achieved through the war effort

 and military participation.
+But it must be remembered that

 the war brought prosperity to Canada.
 Food production, especially wheat, multiplied by 2.